BasharNofal/data-structures-and-algorithms/javascript/code-challenges/findMaximumValue/README.md

 ## Approach & Efficiency

-* I used the pre-order function to get the values of each node in the tree into an array (order doesn't matter) then I used a loop to compare each element in the array with the value of a variable called max which was defined with initial value of the first element in the array.
+* I used the pre-order function to get the values of each node in the tree into an array (order doesn't matter).
+* then I used a loop to compare each element in the array with the value of a variable called max which was defined with initial value of the first element in the array.

 ### Big O